Topological defects lead to energy transfer in active nematics

+Here $\bm{\sigma}^a = \bm{Q}.\bm{H} - \bm{H}.\bm{Q}$ is the antisymmetric part of the passive stress.
+Here $E^f$, $E^{E}$ and $E^{a}$ represent the exchange of kinetic energy with elastic energy through flow alignment, relaxation of the Ericksen stress and rotation of the director field, respectively; see section I of~\cite{SI} for a derivation.
+We adopt the convention here to refer to flux of energy between scales as transfer and a flux of energy between different forms as exchange.
+Since we are neglecting flow alignment, $E^f$ is not plotted here.
+Recent data-based studies on microtubule based active nematics have shown that flow alignment plays a significant role in the dynamics of the director field~\cite{joshi2022data,golden2023physically}; we demonstrate that introducing flow alignment does not significantly change our findings on energy transfer, see section V of~\cite{SI}.

-The energy transfer between scales we observe is different from classical turbulence, for two key reasons.
-First, we are at low Reynolds number, and the convective term in the momentum equation is neglected.
-Second, we consider the sum of the kinetic and elastic energy of the fluid.
-Our results are also in disagreement with previous studies on energy transfer in active nematics which were performed at the $S=1$ limit~\cite{alert2020universal,alert2022active}.
-Like in experiments, our simulations allow for variations in the scalar order parameter, which are penalized by the Landau terms in the free energy.
-We now examine how this modifies the dissipation due to relaxation of $Q$ more closely.
-First, we can write $D_Q$ as the sum of three terms
+Additionally, we expand upon how energy is dissipated through relaxation of the director field.
+As in experiments, our simulations allow for variations in the scalar order parameter, which are penalized by the Landau terms in the free energy, denoted $F^L$.
+This is in addition to energy stored as gradients in the orientation of the director field, denoted $F^F$.
+Thus there are two ways in which the director field can be relaxed, and we can write $D^Q$ as the sum of three terms

-$D_Q^F$ describes energy dissipated by relaxing energy variations in $Q$, governed by $f^F$, and $D_Q^L$ describes energy dissipated by relaxing deviations from $S=1$, governed by $f^L$.
-Finally, $D_Q^{FL}$ describes energy change due to exchange between $f^F$ and $f^L$, see~\cite{SI} for a derivation.
+$D^F$ describes energy dissipated by relaxing gradients of $Q$, governed by $F^F$, and $D^L$ describes energy dissipated by relaxing deviations from $S=1$, governed by $F^L$.
+Finally, $D^{FL}$ describes energy exchange between $f^F$ and $f^L$, see section I.D of~\cite{SI} for a full derivation.